Campus Parking Regulations

 The ability to park and drive on campus is a privilege, extended by the University, to persons who demonstrate a valid need to park and drive on campus.
 This privilege can and will be revoked for abuse or repetitive violations.
 The campus roadways and parking system are used on a constant basis by the community and visitors.
 Pedestrian traffic and roadway safety are a primary concern of the University.
 The Office of Campus Safety enforces several traffic and parking regulations that all drivers are expected to follow.

-Please contact parking@smumn.edu or call (507) 457-1703 for any questions, comments or inquires.
+Please contact parking@smumn.edu or call (507) 457-1703 for any questions, comments or inquiries.

 Parking Permits